JackBekket/Hellper/lib/langchain/FILES.md

 ## Code Summary
 ### Function GenerateContentInstruction
 The `GenerateContentInstruction` function generates content based on a single prompt without memory and context.
-It takes in several parameters, including `base_url`, `promt`, `model_name`, `api_token`, `network`, and `options`.
+It takes in several parameters, including `base_url`, `promt`, `model_name`, `localAIToken`, `network`, and `options`.
 The function returns a string result and an error.

 ### Language Model Initialization
 The function initializes a language model using the `openai` package, either with a local or openai network.
-It sets up the model with the provided `api_token`, `base_url`, and `model_name`.
+It sets up the model with the provided `localAIToken`, `base_url`, and `model_name`.

 ### Content Generation
 The function generates content using the `llms.GenerateFromSinglePrompt` function, passing in the context, language model, prompt, and options.
 The result is then printed to the console and returned as a string.